When Workloads Are in the Wrong Place

 Finding an Efficient Way to Hybrid Multicloud

-Cost is just one optimization factor, however.
-Comprehensive cloud optimization requires continually balancing per-workload support costs with application performance and data sovereignty considerations, said Lee Caswell, senior vice president of product and solutions marketing at Nutanix.
-Business continuity is another factor.
-All increasingly require tools that can provide consistent experience across private and public clouds to provide visibility, alerts and integration.
+Business continuity is another factor, he said.
+All of these increasingly require tools that can provide consistent experience across private and public clouds to provide visibility, alerts and integration.

 Caswell explained that performance is largely driven by how long it takes to access data.
 Access can be accelerated using hyperconverged infrastructure (HCI), which collocates compute power and data storage for minimal latency, he said.
 He added that it also helps to adopt public cloud services with infrastructure in the country(ies) where enterprises serve employees and customers to reduce distance-induced delay.